Title VII of the Civil Rights Act of 1964; 42 U.S. Code Sections 2000e et seq.;

 - An analysis of relevant evidence collected during the course of the investigation including a list of relevant documents; and

 - Any other information deemed appropriate by RCC.

 The following people may make determinations of responsibility following these procedures:

 - The Dean of Student Success

 - In particular circumstances outlined above, a third-party firm (hired for the purpose of investigating cases subject to this procedure) or College President

-Once the appropriate person receives the investigative report, they, will make a determination – using the preponderance of the evidence standard- as to whether the reported conduct occurred with respect to each allegation in the complaint.
+Once the appropriate person receives the investigative report, they, using the preponderance of the evidence standard, will make a determination as to whether the reported conduct occurred with respect to each allegation in the complaint.
 They will also make a determination if harassment, discrimination, or retaliation which would violate RCC’s policies and procedures has occurred with respect to each allegation in the complaint.
 Written notice as to the administrative determination and right to appeal shall be provided to the Parties.

 Discipline and Corrective Action:

 If harassment, discrimination or retaliation occurred in violation of the policy or procedure, RCC shall take disciplinary action against the Respondent and any other remedial action it determines to be appropriate consistent with State and federal law.
 The action will be prompt, effective, and commensurate with the severity of the conduct.
 Remedies for the Complainant might include, but are not limited to: